-Gloria 20 years of experience in conducting research and lecturing in the fields of biostatistics and research methods, both in academia and industry, in Europe and the USA.
+Gloria has 20 years of experience in conducting research and in lecturing in the fields of biostatistics and research methods, both in academia and industry, in Europe and the USA.

 Her research interests focus on the application of research methods in translational health research, in the continuum space from bench to bedside to population health.
-I have lead the design, analysis and reporting of several studies in clinical research, epidemiology and population health in a broad spectrum of therapeutic areas including neurology, respiratory diseases, infectious diseases, addiction, hypertension, cardiology, oncology and emergency care.
+Gloria has lead the design, analysis and reporting of several studies in clinical research, epidemiology and population health in a broad spectrum of therapeutic areas including neurology, respiratory diseases, infectious diseases, addiction, hypertension, cardiology, oncology and emergency care.

 - The interaction between academia and industry has given Gloria the opportunity to develop a unique ability to synergistically merge the methodological cutting-edge knowledge acquired in the academic/research sector with the high regulatory standards of practices in the commercial sector and to provide strategic knowledge-transfer of advanced statistical methods to both sectors and for a variety of applications including new therapy protocols, drug/medical device/diagnostic commercialization and policy documents for health practices.

 - PhD (Biostatistics and Mathematical Biology), ITT Dublin, Ireland, 2000

 - Bachelor of Economics (Statistics and Operation Research), Bocconi University, Milan Italy, 1995